Nico-FR/TADkit_dev2/README.md

 ### 2.1.1 data frame

 A basic storage is a compressed data frame for each chromosome in which each row and columns represent a bin.
-Bovine matrices for chromosome 25 are available in the TADkit package as a sparse `dgCMatrix` format (i.e upper part of the matrix without the zeros).
+Two bovine matrices for chromosome 25 are available in the TADkit package as a sparse `dgCMatrix` format (i.e upper part of the matrix without the zeros).

 ``` r
 class(matrix_1_chr25_50kb)